Are you missing your targets with your shots lately? Or are you new to the world of shooting or hunting?

 You can also lower your reticle using the elevation turret knob, as needed.
 Relying on the elevation knob could be tricky though in the process.

-Remember that bullets drop depending on the bullet weight and load data.
+Remember that bullet’s path depends on the bullet weight and load data.
 You can notice that even bullets of the same caliber drop at different rates.

-For better accuracy, you can use a laser rangefinder together with your scope.
-This device measures the distance between your shooting position and your targets.
+For better accuracy, I sometimes use a laser rangefinder together with my scope.
+It measures the distance between my shooting position and targets.

 Windage Turret